JasonPollman/Dist.io/ReadMe.md

 // This is now a slave process... const slave = require('dist-io').Slave;
 // Setup some tasks that this slave accepts...
-// Note, you must call done to send resolve the request with a response.
+// Note, you must call done to resolve the request with a response.
 // Any arguments passed to done are optional, and only the first is sent back. slave
   .task('foo', (data, done) {